EnzoFleur/EnzoFleur.github.io/_pages/about.md

 Mes sujets de recherche sont le Machine Learning, le Deep Learning et le Traitement Automatique de la Langue.
 Je garde également un oeil sur mes premiers amours, l'optimisation et la recherche opérationnelle.

 # About me
-I am currently in my third year Ph.D. in Computer Science and Applied Mathematics at the [ERIC](https://eric.msh-lse.fr/) laboratory at Lyon 2 University.
+I am currently in my third year Ph.D. in Computer Science at the [ERIC](https://eric.msh-lse.fr/) laboratory at Lyon 2 University.

 My thesis focuses on the 'Automatic structuring of data from native digital French literature' and is part of the [LIFRANUM](https://projet-lifranum.univ-lyon3.fr/) project, in collaboration with the literature laboratory [MARGE](https://marge.univ-lyon3.fr/) at Lyon 3 and the National Library of France (BNF).